iberkut/personal-budget-api/README.md

 # isb-robot-api

-> Personal Budget API for hackathon
+> ISB Robot API for hackathon

 ## About